Skip to content

 - Entertainment ¥300 (linked to batch 2, evidence images ×2)

-[On-site photos / video evidence]
+[Tracking records / on-site photos / video evidence]

-Batched Material Issue / Return Model
+Batched Material Issue / Stock-In Model

-One outsourcing order → N batches (OutsourceShipment), matching the everyday reality of "one order dyed in separate vats and returned in batches by the dye house":
+One outsourcing order → N batch records, matching the everyday reality of "one order dyed in separate vats and returned in batches by the dye house":

 FieldDescription